-Seagate Technology LLC (“Seagate”) and you (“Customer”) (each a “party” and collectively the “parties”) have entered into a Lyve Services Agreement for Data Transfer Service (the “Agreement”) under which Seagate may Process Customer Personal Information (as defined below) in furtherance of providing certain services to the Customer (“Services”).
-This Data Privacy Agreement, including all schedules and exhibits attached hereto (this “DPA”), governs Seagate’s Processing of Customer Personal Information and shall form part of and be incorporated by reference into the Agreement and takes effect on the date of execution of the same (“Effective Date”).
+The Seagate contracting party identified in your Lyve Services agreement (“Seagate”) and you (“Company”) (each a “party” and collectively the “parties”) have entered into a Lyve Services agreement (the “Agreement”) under which Seagate may Process Company Personal Information (as defined below) in furtherance of providing certain services to the Company (“Services”).
+This Data Privacy Agreement, including all schedules and exhibits attached hereto (this “DPA”), governs Seagate’s Processing of Company Personal Information and shall form part of and be incorporated by reference into the Agreement and takes effect on the date of execution of the same (“Effective Date”).

 The parties acknowledge and agree as follows:

 1.1 “Affiliate” means any entity which controls, is controlled by, or is under common control with the subject party, where “control” means ownership of or right to control greater than 50% of the voting securities of such entity.

 1.2 “Applicable Privacy Law(s)” means all worldwide data protection and privacy laws and regulations, applicable to the Company Personal Information in question, including where applicable: (i) EU Data Protection Law; (ii) all laws and regulations of the United States, including the California Consumer Privacy Act of 2018 (California Civil Code §§ 1798.100 et seq (“CCPA”), as amended, superseded or updated from time to time; and (iii) applicable industry standards appropriate to the nature of the Company Personal Information.

 1.3 “Data Privacy Breach” means any confirmed breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, access to, acquisition of Company Personal Information, or any other unauthorized Processing of Company Personal Information.